Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Branch Analysis of Constant-Time Cryptographic Programs

-In this section, we investigate the practicality of a \textit{record-and-replay} solution for cryptographic programs. to address control flow speculation.
-In \secref{sec:key-insights}, we discuss our key insights enabling our proposed defense, and in \secref{sec:branch-analysis}, we detail our branch analysis.
+In this section, we investigate the practicality of a \textit{recording-and-replaying} solution for cryptographic programs to enforce sequential execution.
+In \secref{sec:key-insights}, we discuss the key insights that enable our proposed solution, and in \secref{sec:branch-analysis}, we detail our branch analysis.